MicrosoftDocs/well-architected/well-architected/operational-excellence/application-instrumentation.md

 ### Ensure telemetry system compatibility

 In many cases, the instrumentation information is generated as a series of events and passed to a separate telemetry system for processing and analysis.
 A telemetry system is typically independent of any specific application or technology.

 Telemetry systems use defined schemas to parse information.
 The schema specifies a contract that defines the data fields and types that the telemetry system can ingest.
-The schema should be generalized to allow for data arriving from various platforms and devices.

-A common schema should include fields that are common to all instrumentation events, such as:
+Generalize the schema to allow for data arriving from various platforms and devices.
+A common schema should include fields relevant to all instrumentation events, such as:

 - Event name
 - Event time